EnergySystemsModellingLab/MUSE_OS/docs/overview.rst

 #.
 The supply and conversion sectors are solved: agents in these sectors use the same approach (i.e. search space, objectives, decision rules) to decide which technologies to investment in to serve the energy commodity demand.
 For example, agents in the power sector may decide to invest in solar photovoltaics, wind turbines and gas power plants to service the electricity demand.

 #.
 As a result of these decisions in supply and conversion sectors, a price for each energy commodity is formed.
-This is passed to the MCA.
+This price is formed based on the levelized cost of energy of the marginal technology.
+That, the technology which produces the marginal quantity.
+This price is then passed to the MCA.

 #.
 The MCA then sends these prices back to the demand sectors, which are solved again as above.

 #.
-This process repeats itself until commodity supply and demand converges for each energy commodity.
+This process repeats itself until commodity supply and demand converges for each energy commodity for each region.
 Once these converge, the model has found a “partial equilibrium” on the energy system and it moves forward to the next time period.